status-im/wiki.status.im/docs/community/how-to-grow-our-community.md

 ## Community Structure

-- See how we can improve our tools for finding and tracking work that needs to be done, the easier it is for everyone to see what needs to be done, the easier it is to contribute - and let everyone know your ideas!
+- How we can improve our tools for finding and tracking work that needs to be done?
+The easier it is for everyone to see what needs to be done, the easier it is to contribute – If you have a suggestion then let everyone know your ideas!

-- Create chatrooms around certain topics of people, just like we have #dev-status, #dapp-chat, #lll [Slack](http://slack.status.im) channels.
+- Explore the [Slack](http://slack.status.im) channels, where we have #dev-status, #dapp-chat, #lll etc.
+    1. If you think there is a need for a channel (but your not sure) then drop in to #channel_manager and make a proposal.
+If you are sure then go ahead and create the channel following these tips
+    *  Make sure that the channel name is easy to understand
+    *  The description should help others make a quick decision which channels they need to join.
+    *  Invite other people on the slack to join the channel  (people may not notice it otherwise)
+    2. When you get to know people in the community who have interests or skills then let them know about or invite them to join channels that play to their strengths.

 - Always communicate the benefits of contribution, it will positively impact everyone in the community and increase the amount of people who will care and hopefully contribute.